-There are three main types of pillow: feather and down, microfibre and memory foam.
+There are three main types of pillow: feather and down, hollowfibre/microfibre and memory foam.
 Prices vary widely depending on the type of filling and how much of it there is – some pillows can cost more than £100, while others are less than £10.
-Price isn’t everything – what's most important is finding something that you find gives you support and is comfortable.
+Price isn’t everything – what's most important is finding something that gives you support and is comfortable.

+Some 84% of members we asked said the most important thing to consider when buying a pillow is that is has the right softness or firmness.
 Comfort is so subjective that you and your partner may find that the same pillows don’t suit both of you.
-Just like a mattress, it's best to try out pillows before you buy them where possible.
+Just like a mattress, it's best to try out pillows before you buy them if at all possible.

 Read on to find out the pros and cons of each type of filling, as well as expert tips to help you decide which type of pillow to buy.

 Almost a third of our members opt for feather/down pillows, and it’s clear why.
 While they are a little more expensive than synthetic fibre pillows, they have a longer lifespan, meaning they will stay supportive and retain their height for longer.
 They are mouldable and soft – ideal for snuggling into.